thomasd/MultiUploadDialog/README.md

-MultiUploadDialog
+MultiUploadDialog Addon for MODx revolution
 =================

-An MODx addon replacing the outdated default upload dialog.
+A MODx addon replacing the outdated default upload dialog.